 Sam Lepore became a board member of The Patriot Fund in April of 2020 and his passion for aiding the Veteran community and their families has been a key interest in his life.
 Sam hopes that he, along with the organization itself, can better assist our heroes who deserve the most from our local community.
 By being part of The Patriot Fund’s mission, he is confident that we can get our local Veterans back to a normal lifestyle post service by connecting them to other patriots who can help.

 Sam Lepore’s name is synonymous with the Burlington and Camden County real estate market, where his well-established reputation and unmatched market knowledge have made him a front runner in South Jersey’s residential real estate industry.
 Sam and his team’s expansive network and proven marketing strategies have made them award-winning Realtors for many years running.

 Sam loves giving back to the local community, especially our Veteran heroes and their families, and he is honored to be able to support our servicemen and women through The Patriot Fund’s efforts.
 Sam currently resides in Moorestown, NJ with his beautiful wife, Laura, and their two children, Farrah and Jax.
 Together, they enjoy summers at the shore and time spent cruising on their boat.

-This former Miss New Jersey has been a Voice for Veterans for more than 30 years.
-Amy began her career with the USO of Metropolitan New York.
-She later served at the NJ Department of Military and Veterans Affairs, and has entertained our troops around the globe, as a performer with Armed Forces Entertainment, under the US Department of Defense.
-She is a recipient of the James C. Gates Distinguished Service Award, awarded by the VFW Department of NJ, for her efforts to help veterans find gainful employment.
+Amy’s professional career began with the USO of Metropolitan New York where she produced entertainment for our Veterans and military.
+Soon after, Amy served at the NJ Department of Military and Veterans Affairs and has entertained troops at military bases around the world with Armed Forces Entertainment, under the US Department of Defense.
+She is a recipient of the James C. Gates Distinguished Service Award, awarded by the VFW Department of New Jersey, for her efforts to help Veterans find gainful employment.

 Former Infantry Officer and Captain Scott McQuery